hilo-mpc/hilo-mpc/README.md

 It can be used for model predictive control, moving horizon estimation, Kalman filters and has interfaces to embedded am embedded MPC software.

-HILO-MPC can leverage `Tensorflow <https://www.tensorflow.org/>`_ and `PyTorch <https://pytorch.org/>`_ to create machine learning models, and the  `CasADi <https://web.casadi.org/>`_ framework to efficiently build control and estimation problems.
-The machine learning models can be used (almost) during in the setup of the estimation or control problems
+HILO-MPC can leverage [Tensorflow](https://www.tensorflow.org/) and [PyTorch](https://pytorch.org/)
+to create machine learning models, and the  [CasADi](https://web.casadi.org/) framework to efficiently build control and estimation problems.
+The machine learning models can be used (almost) everywhere in the setup of the estimation or control problems.

 ![plot](doc/source/images/overview.png)